 From Glasgow, the duo’s cheeky mural has combined two of Aberdeen’s favourite things seagulls and chips.
 The two work to create works which bring together the illustrative skills of Conzo with the typography of Globel.
 The result is a fun cartoon-esque mural which to be fair you’ve just got to see.

 Known for his subvertising Dr. D goes around the city creating signs and posters which look like they belong but actually don’t.
-For many, people will just pass by not realised that the sign they’ve past by is not actually the real thing and instead is a parody.
-As part of his official piece in the festival he created a couple of subverts in a car park near the Union Square shopping centre.
-Elsewhere his signs and posters were placed all around the streets of Aberdeen alongside hidden ‘weapons of mass destruction’ which had a reward attached to them if found.
+For many, people will just pass by.
+Not realised that the sign they’ve past by is not actually the real thing and instead just a parody.
+As part of his official piece in the festival he created a couple of subverts in a car park.
+Elsewhere his signs and posters were placed all around the streets of Aberdeen.
+Placed alongside hidden ‘weapons of mass destruction’ which had a reward attached to them if found.

 By all accounts an old stencil of a bagpipe player from Scottish artist Elki originally painted in 2005 is the oldest recognised piece of street art in the city.
 It’s faded now but still an impressive claim to fame and probably the reason why his latest piece has been created bang next to it.
 A 30 layer stencil featuring a set of headphones sitting on a mixing desk it’s an incredibly detailed work that took over 120 hours to produce prior to placing it up onto the wall.